microsoft/azure-spring-apps-training/README.md

 You will find here a full workshop on Azure Spring Apps, including guides and demos.
 You can run this workshop with the monthly free grant from Azure Spring Apps.
 [Learn More](https://aka.ms/costs-less)

-This lab is based on a public workshop created by [Julien Dubois](https://twitter.com/juliendubois) and updated by [Mark Heckler](https://twitter.com/mkheck).
-It is available for free to everyone under the [MIT license](LICENSE.txt).
+This lab is based on a public workshop created by [Julien Dubois](https://twitter.com/juliendubois) and available for free to everyone, under the [MIT license](LICENSE.txt).

 ## What you should expect